Our Financial Results

 Where every dollar goes

-The assessment revenue collected by WCB Nova Scotia funds the entire workers’ compensation system, including the Workers' Advisers Program (WAP) and the Workers’ Compensation Appeals Tribunal (WCAT), the Occupational Health and Safety Division of the Nova Scotia Department of Labour and Advanced Education, the Office of the Employer Advisor (OEA) and the Office of the Worker Counsellor (OWC).
+The assessment revenue collected by WCB Nova Scotia funds the entire workers’ compensation system, including the Workers' Advisers Program (WAP), the Workers’ Compensation Appeals Tribunal (WCAT), the Occupational Health and Safety Division of the Nova Scotia Department of Labour and Advanced Education, the Office of the Employer Advisor (OEA) and the Office of the Worker Counsellor (OWC).
 It’s important to note that our 2018 administration costs continue to include investments we’re making to modernize our business, and replace our old claims and assessment systems.

 Assessable payroll for covered employers in Nova Scotia has grown steadily.
 As the overall provincial payroll has grown, the rate of workplace injury has continued to decline.
 At the same time, claim duration was even higher in 2018.
 Improving our approach to safe and timely return to work will help support the positive economic momentum that Nova Scotians have worked hard to cultivate over the past several years.

 Our assessment revenue for covered employers grew by 3.3 per cent in 2018 from 2017.
 This modest growth has allowed WCB Nova Scotia to keep pace with rising costs within the system, while still maintaining stability, reducing the unfunded liability, and modernizing WCB operations.